Streand/InsightFace_Reference_Tool_v5/README.md

 - The first run may take longer as the model is downloaded (see the log in `run.bat`).
 - Please report issues, I'll do my best to fix them as soon as possible.

-## known issues
-- **Warning:**
-  If you see a message like
-  `NVIDIA GeForce RTX 50** with CUDA capability sm_120 is not compatible with the current PyTorch installation.`
-  you can safely ignore it.
-This is a false positive from PyTorch; the app should still work (even with RTX 5080).
-The warning is hidden by default, but may appear in some environments.
-- if you do not have a nvidia gpu (cuda) you will get an error.
-But the software can be used with CPU.
-Currently only testd with Ryzen 99500x.
-  I'm working on fixing the error.

 ---

 ## Planned Features & Fixes for v5.x.x ->